 What about readings or assignments?

-Participants should begin by consulting the Course Documents
+Once selected, participants should begin by consulting the Course

 section of this